Debt Camel

 3. Unsubscribe from marketing emails

 Go into your inbox and unsubscribe from everyone that sends you emails about offers and sales, including eBay and Groupon.
 Then after you have done that, mark each one that arrives as spam.
-They really will stop coming after a while!
+They really do stop coming after a while!

-Will you miss out on a good offer by doing this?
-Well possibly.
 But for every one good offer on something you actually need, there are hundreds of not so great bargains on stuff you may fancy but which aren’t essential.
 It’s easier to resist temptation if you don’t see it!

 4. Postpone buying things